access-ci-org/Integration_Roadmaps/docs/source/tasks/NonACCESSUtilizationReporting_v1.md

 #!/bin/bash

 ###############################################################################
-# Send sacct logs via cURL HTTPS POST requests to the XDMoD team at the       #
-# University at Buffalo Center for Computational Research (CCR).              #
-#                                                                             #
-# By default, sends a log of yesterday's jobs.                                #
-#                                                                             #
-# - The default number of days to send is 1, can be changed with the -n       #
-#   option, and must be an integer.                                           #
-# - The default start date of logs to send is today minus the number of       #
-#   days to send.
-A different start date can be set via the -s option and can #
-#   be in any format recognized by the command `date -d`.
-The latest day of   #
-#   logs that can be sent is yesterday; thus, start date plus number of days  #
-#   to send must not be greater than today.                                   #
-#                                                                             #
-# Requires an API token provided by the XDMoD team at CCR.
-A file should be   #
-# created with the following contents, replacing TOKEN with the token, and    #
-# only the user running this script should have read permissions to it:       #
-#                                                                             #
-#     Authorization: Bearer TOKEN                                             #
-#                                                                             #
-# This script will look for the token file at ~/.xdmod-ccr-api-token          #
-# The path to the token file can be changed with the -t option.               #
-#                                                                             #
-# A temporary directory will be created at /tmp/post-sacct-to-ccr, and        #
-# temporary files will be created in that directory, sent, and then deleted.  #
-# The temporary directory path can be changed with the -d option.             #
-#                                                                             #
-# If you have any questions, comments, or concerns, you can contact the XDMoD #
-# team the following ways:                                                    #
-# - For ACCESS RPs, please create a ticket at                                 #
-#   https://support.access-ci.org/open-a-ticket and for the "ACCESS User      #
-#   Support Issue," choose "XDMOD Question."                                  #
-# - Otherwise, please send email to ccr-xdmod-help@buffalo.edu                #
+# Send sacct logs via cURL HTTPS POST requests to the XDMoD team at the
+# University at Buffalo Center for Computational Research (CCR).
+#
+# By default, this script sends a log of yesterday's jobs.
+#
+# The days to send can be specified via the options:
+#     -s (start date, inclusive)
+#     -e (end date, inclusive)
+#     -n (day count)
+# as follows:
+#     - If only -e is specified, only that day's logs will be sent.
+#     - If only -s is specified, logs will be sent from that day through
+#       yesterday, inclusive.
+#     - If only -n is specified, logs will be sent from that many days ago
+#       through yesterday, inclusive.
+#     - If both -s and -e are specified, logs will be sent from the start
+#       date through the end date, inclusive.
+#     - If both -s and -n are specified, the number of days will be sent
+#       starting from the start date, inclusive.
+#     - If both -e and -n are specified, the number of days will be sent
+#       ending on the end date, inclusive.
+#     - If all three options are specified, an error is thrown.
+#
+# The -s and -e options can be in any format recognized by the command
+# `date -d`.
+The -n option must be an integer.
+The latest day that can be
+# sent is yesterday; attempting to send a later date will throw an error.
+#
+# This script requires an API token provided by the XDMoD team at CCR.
+A file
+# should be created with the following contents, replacing TOKEN with the
+# token, and only the user running this script should have read permissions to
+# it:
+#
+#     Authorization: Bearer TOKEN
+#
+# This script will look for the token file at ~/.xdmod-ccr-api-token
+# The path to the token file can be changed with the -t option.
+#
+# A temporary directory will be created at /tmp/post-sacct-to-ccr, and
+# temporary files will be created in that directory, sent, and then deleted.
+# The temporary directory path can be changed with the -d option.
+#
+# If you have any questions, comments, or concerns, you can contact the XDMoD
+# team the following ways:
+# - For ACCESS RPs, please create a ticket at
+#   https://support.access-ci.org/open-a-ticket and for the "ACCESS User
+#   Support Issue," choose "XDMOD Question."
+# - Otherwise, please send email to ccr-xdmod-help@buffalo.edu
 ###############################################################################

 # Exit if any command fails.